How to Set Up External Tools & Formats

 xcrun xcresulttool get --path <xcresult-file> --format json --id "<id>"

 This resulting *.json file can then be uploaded to Teamscale as a XCode JSON test execution report.
-This can be done analogously to test execution reports as described here (opens new window).
+This can be done analogously to test execution reports as described here.

-See our detailled guide on C/C++ test coverage.
+See our detailed guide on C/C++ test coverage.

 SwiftLint is a tool to check Swift code for adherence to style guide and conventions.
 While SwiftLint is executed directly by Teamscale, the binaries are not shipped with the Teamscale distribution.
 To enable SwiftLint, you need to install SwiftLint on the Teamscale analysis server and ensure that the swiftlint executable is on the path.